ljufa/rsplayer/docs/FEATURE_PARITY.md

 *   **MPD (Music Player Daemon)**: The industrial-strength foundation for DIY audio.
 Its simple, stable protocol and decoupled architecture make it the go-to for custom-built players.
 It is extremely hackable, allowing users to pipe audio, script interactions, and choose from a massive library of community-built clients and integrations.
 Setup complexity is the highest of the group — MPD itself is just a daemon; you must separately install and configure a client, and there is no built-in web UI.
 *   **Navidrome**: A modern, self-hosted music server focused on the "Personal Cloud" experience.
 By implementing the Subsonic API, it provides instant compatibility with dozens of high-quality mobile apps.
 It is best for users who want to stream their own collection to multiple devices with a polished, Spotify-like interface.
 Setup is straightforward via Docker or a single binary.
 *   **LMS (Logitech Media Server)**: A mature, feature-rich server originally built for Squeezebox hardware but now running on virtually any device via software players (Squeezelite).
 Native multi-room sync, a large plugin ecosystem (Spotify, Deezer, smart playlists), and good metadata make it a strong all-rounder.
 Setup requires running a Perl-based server and at least one client (hardware or software), which adds moderate complexity compared to all-in-one solutions.
+*   **moOde**: A free, open-source audiophile player exclusively for the Raspberry Pi.
+It builds on MPD and integrates CamillaDSP for a powerful, configurable signal processing pipeline (resampling, convolution, 64-bit volume).
+It supports Spotify Connect, AirPlay 2, Bluetooth, Squeezelite, RoonBridge, and PlexAmp as audio renderers, making it one of the most versatile RPi players.
+Hardware integration (GPIO, multiple display types, VU meters) is excellent.
+Setup is via the Raspberry Pi Imager.
+*   **Daphile**: An audiophile-focused OS image for **dedicated x86 PCs** (not SBCs).
+Its standout features are plug-and-play USB DAC support (up to DSD512), PCM-to-DSD conversion, convolution filtering, and integrated CD ripping with AccurateRip verification.
+Built on LMS/Squeezelite, it inherits the LMS plugin ecosystem for streaming services.
+The entire system is a compact ISO and requires no Linux expertise.
+It is the best choice when a dedicated x86 PC is the target hardware.
+*   **piCorePlayer (pCP)**: An extremely minimal (~12 MB) Raspberry Pi OS that runs entirely from RAM for maximum resilience — the SD card is never written to during operation, allowing safe power-off at any time.
+It runs Squeezelite as a player and optionally LMS as a server, inheriting the full LMS plugin ecosystem (Spotify, Tidal, Deezer, internet radio).
+Multi-room sync via LMS is native and robust.
+Hardware integration is strong: I2S DAC HATs, IR remotes, touchscreens (Jivelite), GPIO buttons, and rotary encoders are all supported.
+It is ideal for building dedicated, resilient Squeezebox-compatible endpoints.